freddolino-lab/ShapeME/README.md

 denoting whether each sequence arose from the "positive" set or the "negative" set.

-TODO: add section for making categorical inputs from continuous data
+### Using continuous inputs

-### Making continuous inputs
+Continuous inputs will be quantized into categories by the `find_motifs.py` script.

-Note that these continuous inputs will be quantized into categories by the `find_motifs.py` script.
+The user must simply create the score file with the continuous scores of interest, keeping in mind that the file must have two, tab-separated columns and must have a header with column names "name" and "score".

 ## Calculating local shapes from sequences